Last updated on October 4th, 2022.

 Well-tempered chocolate, whether it’s dark chocolate, milk chocolate, or white chocolate has unique and distinctive properties:

 - The chocolate is solid, you can hold it and it will not melt in your hand.
-It’s melting point is 37C, about the same temperature of our mouth.
+Its melting point is 37C, about the same temperature as our mouth.

 - It snaps.
-When we break a chocolate into small pieces it makes a snapping sound.
+When we break the chocolate into small pieces it makes a snapping sound.

 - The surface is glossy, with a shiny flawless appearance.